 Do not store items too closely around the inverter unit in the storage compartment.
 The inverter generates heat while operating and needs unrestricted airflow for proper cooling.
+Damage to the inverter can result.

 The power converter changes 120-volt AC household current from the shoreline or generator into 12-volt DC current for use by 12-volt equipment in the motor home.